 How about making 2019 the Year of Less Shouting?
 We all have things we'd like to change when it comes to parenting our kids, so now's the time to take a step back and see what's working and what isn't, what's harming and what's helping.
 It's guaranteed to make for a happier household and it might even encourage your kids to change some things about their behavior, too. #TheYearOfNoWhining

 15. Focus on Your Health

 If you've been putting off getting a physical or a mammogram, or getting that mole checked out, please make that appointment now.
 Every year should be about making your health a priority, but if you've gotten busy (we've all been there) take a few minutes in January to line up those visits in the next few weeks.
 Your body will thank you.

-These are stressful times, and often the way to not feel powerless is to get involved in what's going on in the politics of your community, your city, your world.
-Make sure to vote—and help and encourage others to vote, too.
-Research issues, call and write your congresspeople, attend rallies and town halls.
+Get involved in what's going on in the politics of your community, your city, your world.
+In addition to voting in local and national elections, research issues, call and write your congresspeople, attend rallies and town halls.
 If you're really badass, run for office.
 We're counting on you!

 Do you "Like" all the videos on Facebook that show people confronting bullies on the subway?
 Be that person who stands up.
 Say something.
 Do something.
 Call out injustice while it's happening and not just in a comment section.
 Remember, "the only thing necessary for the triumph of evil is that good men do nothing."